achilleas-k/understanding-git/slides.md

    - `tree`: A reference to a tree (the top-level directory)
    - Metadata: Author, committer, message, date & time

+Note:
+A commit consists of a tree, a reference to a parent commit (unless it's the first commit), and a bunch of metadata.
+We wont talk much about the metadata since it's not very interesting.
+It's part of the content of the commit and it's used to compute the hash, but beyond that, it doesn't mean much for the Git internals.

 ---

 - A tree consists of references to blobs and other trees
 - A blob is simply the contents of a file

+Note:
+A tree is like a directory.
+It just references other trees and blobs.
+The filesystem names of trees and blobs, in other words, the directory and file names as they appear on the filesystem, are found in the *parent* tree.
+Filesystems work in very much the same way.
+Filenames are simply references to blocks on a storage device.
+The names themselves are part of a directory listing.
+The top level directory has no name; it's simply the root directory (both in a filesystem and in Git).

 ---